shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Absorption.
 Gain absorption to a damage type by losing absorption to a damage type you already have.
 -   Skill.
 Gain a skill point in a skill by losing a skill point in another skill.
 -   Affinity.
 Switch out a Bond Affinity option you know with another one you don’t know.
 -   Attribute (Level 2).
 Increase an attribute by 1, by decreasing another attribute by 1.
-This feature allows an attribute to go up to 2 times your Attribute Limit.
 -   Bonded Schools (Level 3).
 Switch out one of your bonded schools for a different school that you don’t know.
 You still remember spells from your old bonded school, but can’t cast them.
 -   Bending Trick (Level 5).
 Switch out one of your Bending Trick spells for a new Bending Trick spell with the same upgrades as the old Bending Trick.
 -   Ancestry (Level 6).
 Change part of your ancestry.
 Gain an Ancestry Trait from any ancestry by losing an Ancestry Trait you already have.
 The new Ancestry Trait must be of equal or lesser value than the old Ancestry Trait.
 Optionally, you may choose 2 new Ancestry Traits, as long as their combined total is less than or equal to the old Ancestry Trait’s cost.
 You may also choose which part of your appearance changes.
 If you use this option multiple times, your appearance and ancestry can change completely.